 By Jarrod Fredericks

-Jarrod Fredericks is a Dakota Edge Outdoors contributing writer and a tournament angler and fishing guide in northeastern South Dakota.
+Jarrod Fredericks is a Dakota Edge Outdoors contributing writer and a licensed fishing guide in northeastern South Dakota.

 Featured Photo: Spawn is On.
 Black crappies are up shallow and in the midst of the spawn on many northeastern South Dakota lakes this week.
 DEO Photo by Jarrod Fredericks.